DJBarnes/django-adminlte2-pdq/docs/source/authorization.rst

 ------------

 Use the following steps to finish out your policy.
-Refer to the :doc:`configuration` section for information about the specific settings in settings.py mentioned below.
+Refer to the :doc:`configuration/authorization` section for information about the specific settings in settings.py mentioned below.

 1. Ensure that the ``ADMINLTE2_USE_STRICT_POLICY``
    is either not defined in ``settings.py``, or is set to ``False`` if it is